endace/zeek-dag/README.md

 ### Installation using zkg/bro-pkg package manager
 Ensure you have
 [zkg](https://docs.zeek.org/projects/package-manager/en/stable/quickstart.html)
-installed and that ``zeek-config`` is in path, then install zeek-dag:
+installed and configured, and that ``zeek-config`` is in PATH, then install zeek-dag:

     zkg install endace/zeek-dag